ircv3/ircv3-specifications/extensions/chathistory.md

     @draft/label=ID CHATHISTORY target draft/msgid=ID message_count

-If `message_count` is positive, content MUST be retrieved from after the specifie timestamp or `draft/msgid`.
+If `message_count` is positive, content MUST be retrieved from after and not including the specified timestamp or `draft/msgid`.
 If the `message_count` is negative, content MUST be retrieved from before the specified timestamp or `draft/msgid`.

 #### Errors and Warnings
 If the server receives an improperly formatted `CHATHISTORY` command, the `CMD_INVALID` error code should be returned.